We Are Ward 8!

 Young people in Ward 8 should be empowered and supported during their transition to adulthood and in becoming positive contributors to their community.
 A healthy and safe environment is essential for our youth to believe they can achieve their goals.

-Affordable Housing
+Quality and Affordable Housing

 Whether you live in Bellevue or Navy Yard, every Ward 8 resident deserves safe, clean, and affordable housing—with a clear path to homeownership for those who choose it.